There and back again: A timeline of Pakistan's journey out of the FATF 'grey list'

 June 14-17, 2022 — The global watchdog holds a four-day plenary session in Berlin, Germany.
 In a statement issued after the session, the FATF said Pakistan has met all 34 items on its action plan and the watchdog will now schedule an on-site visit to verify the implementation and sustainability of the country’s money laundering and counter-terrorism financing measures.

-Header image: A photo of a session on the second day of the Financial Action Task Force's (FATF) plenary session from June 14 to 17. — Photo courtesy FATF Twitter
+A photo of a session on the second day of the Financial Action Task Force’s (FATF) plenary session from October 20 to 21. — Photo courtesy FATF Twitter